inetsys/utilitario/README.markdown

 * date(val)
 * json(val)

-The next table show what happens in every input you can throw at those functions.
+The following table show what happens in every input you can throw at those functions.

 ```